TodePond/WayOfTode/README.md

 # Way of Tode

 This is the **Way of Tode**!<br>
-It's the approach I like to use when I code creative hobby projects.<br>
+It's the approach I like to use when I code my hobby projects.<br>
-I don't always follow the Way of Tode.
-But when I do, it helps me to do two things:<br>
-🐸 Have fun!<br>
-🐸 Be fast!<br>

 Here is a haiku explaining my thoughts and feelings on the matter:
 <p align="center">